activecell/activecell-api/product/revenue_streams.md

 ```

-Create stream
+Create revenue stream
 --------------

-* `POST /streams.json` will create a new revenue stream from the parameters passed.
+* `POST /revenue_streams.json` will create a new revenue stream from the parameters passed.

 ```json
 {